© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval village site is a scheduled monument protected by Historic England under reference 1004744.
 View the official record →

-Medieval village site is a deserted settlement located in Wiltshire, England, representing the remains of a medieval community that was abandoned, likely during the later medieval period.
+Medieval village site is a deserted settlement in Wiltshire, England, designated as a scheduled ancient monument.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004744.

 Medieval village site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004744.